julienreszka/dev-career-tips/README.md

 - [ ] Stay focused while typing by having a proper keyboard
 - [ ] Prevent issues with your arms and hand by buying a vertical mouse
 - [ ] Prevent wasted keystrokes by learning all the shortcuts of your text editor
+- [ ] Prevent multitasking by clearing your environment from distractions

 ## Get Peer reviews
 - [ ] [